PubInv/moonrat/README.md

 ## Acknowledgements

-Thanks to Dr. Sabia Abidi of Rice University for iput and references.
+Thanks to Dr. Sabia Abidi of Rice University for input and references.